Gredelston/neighborhood-targeting/README.md

 # Usage

 Run the script from the command line, passing in two arguments: latitude and longitude.
 (No comma, please!)

-If neither argument is passed, it defaults to Fuji Caf√©near the Pearl Street Mall.
+If neither argument is passed, it defaults to Fuji Caf√ near the Pearl Street Mall.
 If the point is found to lie within any neighborhoods, then it will print metadata about the neighborhood (name, city, state, county, Region ID).

 ```